shellape/ossh/README.md

-ossh manager
+ossh - ssh connection manager
 =============

-The ossh manager shows open ssh connections and the user can establish a connection based on the shown information.
+ossh shows open ssh connections and the user can establish a connection based on the shown information.

 Features
 -------